Pattimandram Raja

 Simson Raja, popularly known as Pattimandram Raja, is an Indian television personality popular for his speeches in Tamil-language talk shows (Pattimandram).
 His speeches in the debate talk shows, moderated by Solomon Pappaiah, made him famous among the Tamil households around the world.
 He used to anchor a daily talk show called Vaanga Pesalaam broadcast in Sun TV.
-Raja is a banker by profession.
-He graduated from The American College in Madurai and has acted in the few popular Tamil movies Sivaji, Guru En Aalu, Idharkuthane Aasaipattai Balakumara, Mappillai and Ko.

 Career

 'Pattimandram' Raja' was born in a village called Keezhamathur near Madurai.
 His parents were teachers in a school in the village.
 He completed his school studies from St. Britto Higher school in Madurai.
 After pursuing B.com., degree from American College, Madurai, Raja studied M.A.,(Journalism and Mass communications) in Madurai Kamaraj University.
 He worked for United Bank of India from 1984 to 2019.